 In the CAT 2017 normalization process, students are scaled on the basis of location, scale differences, test slots etc. On combining of these scores, a scaled score is obtained and converted into percentiles.
 The official process states, “The Normalization process shall adjust for location and scale differences of score distributions across different forms.
 After normalization across different forms, the scores shall be further normalized across different sections.
 The scaled scores obtained by this process shall be converted into percentiles for purposes of shortlisting.”

 The CAT normalization process is an established practice for comparing candidate scores across multiple Forms and is similar to those being adopted in other large educational selection tests conducted in India, such as Graduate Aptitude Test in Engineering (GATE).
 For normalization across sections, we shall use the percentile equivalence.

 To Check official CAT Normalization process details - Click here

-CAT exam pattern states that there will be 180 minutes with exact 60 minutes to answer each section.
-The total number of questions will be around 100, divided into three sections.
-The exam will be divided into three sections namely Verbal Ability and Reading Comprehension (VARC), Data Interpretation & Logical Reasoning (DI & LR) and Quantitative Aptitude (QA).
-Candidates will not be allowed to switch from one section to another while answering questions in a section.
+CAT exam pattern states that there are 180 minutes with exact 60 minutes to answer each section.
+The total number of questions are around 100, divided into three sections.
+The exam is divided into three sections namely Verbal Ability and Reading Comprehension (VARC), Data Interpretation & Logical Reasoning (DI & LR) and Quantitative Aptitude (QA).
+Candidates are not allowed to switch from one section to another while answering questions in a section.
 As per the scoring system, each question carries four marks and for each wrong answer, there is one-fourth negative marking scheme.
 However, for the non-MCQs or questions that do not carry any option, there is no negative marking scheme.